HIPERFIT/hiperfit.github.com/studentprojects.md

 HIPERFIT.
 For more information about the possibilities, please talk to the appropriate contact persons.

-### Optimization of a Haskell Automatic Differentiation Library
+### Project: Optimization of a Haskell Automatic Differentiation Library

-Esben Halvorsen describes in his MSc project [Calculating Key Ratios for Financial Products using Automatic Differentiation and Monte Carlo Simulation](http://hiperfit.dk/pdf/ad_esben.pdf), how to construct a Haskell framework for Automatic Differention (AD), which turns out to be useful for calculating "the greeks" (key ratios) for financial products.
+Esben Halvorsen describes in his MSc project [Calculating Key Ratios for Financial Products using Automatic Differentiation and Monte Carlo Simulation](pdf/ad_esben.pdf), how to construct a Haskell framework for Automatic Differention (AD), which turns out to be useful for calculating "the greeks" (key ratios) for financial products.
 The framework has been implemented in Haskell and the